anurat/laravel-thai-tax/README.md

 so incomes and deductions can be provided instead of net income.

 > `netIncome()` and (all types or incomes and deductions) should not be used together,
-> as they will override the other.
+> as they will override each other.

 #### Income